 Terminology

-The project is split in the following components:
+The project will refer to the following components:

 • A User is a person, team, or organization owning the Device.